YasinDanesh/YasinDanesh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello there, I'm Yasin Danesh!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my academic website!
-I'm Yasin Danesh, currently pursuing a Bachelor's degree in Computer Engineering at [Isfahan University of Technology](https://www.iut.ac.ir).
+Im currently pursuing a Bachelor's degree in Computer Engineering at [Isfahan University of Technology](https://www.iut.ac.ir).
 My focus lies in **artificial intelligence (AI)**, **computer vision**, and **machine learning**, where I aim to merge theoretical knowledge with practical applications.

 ## Academic Interests and Research